awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 Keep the Agisoft Metashape Project open.

-After adding photos to the Agisoft Project, we have to create *masks* to hide the background that appears in our photogrammetry images.--> [Creating a Mask](#createamask) instructions.
+After adding photos to the Agisoft Project, we have to create *masks* to hide the background that appears in our photogrammetry images.
+[Creating a Mask](#createamask) instructions -->

 {:#importmasks}
 ### Step 3: Import a background image/mask
 In most cases the background color will depend on the object being digitized.
-You will likely need to make a new background image/mask for each object, follow the [Creating a Mask](#createamask) instructions.
+You will likely need to make a new background image/mask for each object, **follow the** [Creating a Mask](#createamask) **instructions.**

 1. At the top of the screen, click Workflow > Batch Process
 1. Click Add